-We get it... sometimes things happen.
-But the fun shouldn't stop just because you need a new bolt or screw!
-To order replacement parts, check out our website at: www.skywalkertrampolines.com or call our toll-free Customer Care Hot-line at 1-866-603-Jump (5867), Monday - Thursday, 8 a.m. until 5 p.m. and Friday, 8 a.m. until 3 p.m.
-Mountain Standard Time (excluding holidays).
+We get it, sometimes things happen, but the fun shouldn't stop just because you need a new bolt or screw.
+To order replacement parts, check out our website www.skywalkertrampolines.com or call our toll-free Customer Care Hotline at 1-866-603-Jump (5867), Monday - Thursday 8 a.m. to 5 p.m., Friday 8 a.m. to 3 p.m.
+Mountain Time (excluding holidays).

-Our customer service team will ask you a few questions in order to get the replacement part sent out as soon as possible.
+Our customer service team will ask you a few questions to get the replacement part sent out as soon as possible.
 We're not trying to complicate your life, we promise.